foundriesio/docs/source/getting-started/install-fioctl/index.rst

    .. group-tab:: Windows

-      1. Download a Windows binary from the `Github Releases`_ page.
+      1. Download a Windows binary from the `GitHub Releases`_ page.
       2. Put it in a folder of your choosing and rename it to ``fioctl.exe``
       3. Press ``Win + R`` and type ``SystemPropertiesAdvanced``
       4. Press ``enter`` or click ``OK``.